Towards the Usage of Window Counting Constraints in the Synthesis of Reactive Systems to Reduce State Space Explosion: Incremental Synthesis with Counting Constraints

 \subsection{(Partly) construct situation graph for $(A, \text{Win}, \mathcal{C})$}

 In this step, a part of the situation graph is constructed for the set of constraints $\mathcal{C}$.
 Starting form the initial situation, the graph is built up by adding successors of already identified situations.
-Different from Definition \ref{def:situationGraph}, we add three criteria that restrict for which situations successors are actually added to the graph: \begin{itemize} \item No outgoing transitions of situations that violate any constraint of $\E$ in $\mathcal{C}$ are considered.
-If a situation violates any constraint of player $\E$, the situation will not be in the winning region of the situation graph.
-Hence, for constructing a winning strategy for $\E$ in the situation graph (which directly translates to a potentially non-positional winning strategy of $\E$ in $G$), outgoing transitions of a situation with violated $\E$-constraints are not relevant for finding winning strategies in the current increment.
+Different from Definition~\ref{def:situationGraph}, we add three criteria that restrict for which situations successors are actually added to the graph: \begin{itemize} \item If a situation is an extension of a situation belonging to the winning region of a situation graph from a previous increment, outgoing transitions do not need to be considered.
+In fact, the situation can directly be marked as belonging to the winning region of the currently constructed situation graph. \item No outgoing transitions of situations that violate any constraint of $\E$ in $\mathcal{C}$ are considered, since they are clearly not part of any winning strategy for $\E$ in the game $(A, \text{Win}, \mathcal{C})$.
 Note that an extension of a situation that violate a constraint can again satisfy a constraint.
 Therefore, such extensions are considered again in later increments. \item Situations that violate any constraint of $\A$ are not added to the situation graph.
-For any situation that satisfies all constraints of player $A$ and is controlled by $\A$, $\A$ can choose an action as next turn, such that the reached situation also satisfies all of its counting constraints (as a consequence of the last property in Definition \ref{def:gameWithCounstraints} and Theorem \ref{theorem:monotony:validity}).
-Hence, all relevant behavior of $\A$ is still captured when omitting situations that violate $\A$-constraints. \item If a situation is an extension of a situation belonging to the winning region of a situation graph from a previous increment, outgoing transitions do not need to be considered.
-In fact, the situation can directly be marked as belonging to the winning region of the currently constructed situation graph. \end{itemize} The third criterion on not extending the situation graph from extensions of situations of the winning region of a previous increment is a key factor in reducing the required computational time and memory for incremental synthesis.
+This is not leading to any relevant restriction on the behavior of $\A$ due to the last property in Definition~\ref{def:gameWithCounstraints} and Theorem~\ref{theorem:monotony:validity}. \end{itemize} The first criterion on not extending the situation graph from extensions of situations of the winning region of a previous increment is a key factor in reducing the required computational time and memory for incremental synthesis.
 While the increasing lengths of the considered counting constraints extends the lengths of the relevant histories and the number of potentially reachable situations, avoiding to construct parts of the situation graph by using knowledge retrieved in previous increments prunes the graph again.
-Figures \ref{subfig:sitgraph_nach_def} and \ref{subfig:sitgraph_shortened} illustrate the difference between the definition of the situation graph (Definition \ref{def:situationGraph}) and the modified version in this step.
+Figures~\ref{subfig:sitgraph_nach_def} and \ref{subfig:sitgraph_shortened} illustrate the difference between the definition of the situation graph (Definition~\ref{def:situationGraph}) and the modified version in this step.